Can You Rely on Uber in Napa Valley: Insider’s Guide & Tips

 Public transportation is available via the Napa VINE bus, but it doesn’t drop you directly at the wineries just in the vicinity.
 Additionally, there’s a shuttle bus that runs from San Francisco International Airport (SFO) to Napa Valley, but runs on a specific schedule and drop off locations.

-Hire a Designated Driver in Napa Valley
+Book a Wine Tour or Private Driver in Napa Valley

 Itinerary Tips For Planning Your Napa Transportation